Free life insurance quotes in minutes

 Types of no-exam policies

-There are three main types of life insurance policies that don’t require you to take a medical exam: traditional term life and two different types of permanent life insurance aimed at covering end-of-life expenses, like a funeral or medical bills: simplified issue and guaranteed issue life insurance.
+There are three main types of life insurance policies that don’t require you to take a medical exam: traditional term life and two different types of permanent life insurance: simplified issue and guaranteed issue life insurance.

 1. Term life insurance

 Term life insurance is usually the best option for most people who want to protect their loved ones from financial hardship if they die.
-It’s affordable, easy to maintain and understand, and only lasts for a set period of time.
+It’s affordable, easy to maintain and understand, and only lasts for a set period of time — usually, 10 to 30 years.

 It can take up to six weeks to get approved for term life if you have to take a medical exam.
 But with some no-exam term options, like instant issue or accelerated underwriting life insurance, your application can get approved in a matter of days — or in some cases even during the initial phone interview.
-And the good news is that no-exam term life policies are as affordable as comparable policies where you have to go through the full application process.
+And the good news is that no-exam term life policies are just as affordable as term life policies with the medical exam.

-Just keep in mind that, depending on your age and health profile, some insurers might still ask you to take the medical exam even if you initially qualified for a no-exam term policy.
+Just keep in mind that, depending on your age and health profile, some insurers might still ask you to take the medical exam even if you initially applied for a no-exam term policy.

 2. Simplified issue life insurance

-Simplified issue life insurance doesn’t expire and usually offers a small payout — up to $40,000 — to cover final expenses.
-It’s commonly reserved for people who are 45 years old and above, and who may not qualify for traditional life insurance due to health reasons.
+Simplified issue life insurance is a type of coverage that requires fewer health qualifications for approval.
+The term “simplified issue” can refer to some term life policies, but most commonly it refers to simplified issue whole life insurance, which doesn’t expire and usually offers a small payout — up to $40,000 — to cover final expenses.
+It’s commonly reserved for people age 45 and above and who may not qualify for traditional life insurance due to health reasons.

 While you don’t have to take a medical exam, you do need to answer a few questions related to your health.
 Certain conditions, like some types of cancer or a terminal illness, might disqualify you for this type of policy.
 Getting approved can take up to two weeks.